 FOR IMMEDIATE RELEASE

-On Saturday, June 28, 2014, the historic USS Hornet’s radio club will demonstrate ham radio emergency
+On Saturday, June 22, 2013, the historic ship’s radio club will demonstrate ham radio emergency operations — and

-ALAMEDA, CALIF. — Beginning Saturday morning, June 28, 2014, a group of radio operators from the USS
+ALAMEDA, CALIF. — Beginning Saturday morning, June 22, 2013, a group of “ham” radio operators from the USS

 providing a behind-the-scenes glimpse into the nuts and bolts of emergency radio operations.

-The event, which has been a family favorite for generations, is not only educational, but a learning
+The event, which has been a family-fun favorite for generations, is not only educational, but a hands-on experience for

-experience for the whole family — and the public is encouraged to visit and get on the air!
+the whole family — and the public is encouraged to visit and participate.

-“It’s a lot of fun to be a part of the USS Hornet Museum and operate our amateur radio club from the ship
+a lot of fun to be a part of the USS Hornet Museum and operate our amateur radio club from the ship year round, but

-year round, but to set up our remote stations on the flight deck during this event is exciting and a rare
+to set up our remote stations on the flight deck during this event is exciting and a rare opportunity."
+He added, “Setting

-The Hornet Hams will have an array of radio stations operating, some on battery power and some on generator power, on the bow of
+The Hornet Hams will have an array of radio stations, some on battery and some on generator power, on the bow of